adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 bgzip -d SARS-CoV-2_exper-SRX9197062_sorted.sam.gz # Decompress to read in IGV
 {% endhighlight %}

 After running the three commands, we can load the files in _IGV_ to see the alignments.
 With _IGV_ started, go to _File_ > _Load from File_ and select _SARS-CoV-2_exper-SRX9197062_sorted.sam_.
 The wizard will tell you that the index file was not found and you can click _Go_ to create one.
 Click _Go_ and wait until finished and loaded, it may take several minutes.
 It will create a _.sai_ file that is the index for our _SAM_ file.
-Once loaded,
+Once loaded you may be able to see something similar to the pictures.
+I said similar because the first picture shows the mapping of reads of the full genome with all the depth and coverage.
+The second picture shows the region to the left (position 3037 bp), which is marked in a red color and where we can find a variant (T instead of C).

 <a href="http://adriangeerre.github.io/popgen.github.io/analysis/mapping_reads/images/IGV_full.png">
 	<img src="http://adriangeerre.github.io/popgen.github.io/analysis/mapping_reads/images/IGV_full.png" alt="IGV full" style="width:100%">